-1. Access the HP IT Resource Center WEB site using the appropriate WEB address for your country.

-- 2. In the Main Menu, click on the link, "Search Technical Knowledge Base." - 3.
+- 1. Access the HP IT Resource Center WEB site (previously the Electronic Support Center) using the appropriate WEB address for your country. - 2.
+In the Main Menu, Click on the link, "Search Technical Knowledge Base." - 3.
 Enter: "ITRC User ID" and "password." - 4.
-In the Technical Knowledge Base Home page from the pull down menu, click on "Search By DOC ID" (do not Search by Keyword). - 5.
+In the Technical Knowledge Base Home page from the pull down menu, Click on "Search By DOC ID" (do not Search by Keyword). - 5.
 In the search field, enter "AUTOPATINST." - 6.
 Click on the "SEARCH" button.